The internet when used correctly is a wonderful, powerful tool, an unceasing fount of entertainment and knowledge and thought.

 But that’s how we rate a county?
 Those are the criteria?

 In my years in Tennessee, I’ve explored most of the state.
 I’ve set foot and spent extensive time in every county in East Tennessee.
-I’m very familiar with most of Middle Tennessee and have travelled through a lot of the West.
+I’m very familiar with most of Middle Tennessee and have traveled through a lot of the West.

 And I can tell you without question that Cocke County is not the worst place to live in Tennessee.